bentoml/BentoML/docs/source/concepts.rst

 .. note::

-    It was possible for API function to handle and return a single inference request at one time before BentoML 0.7.0, but it is no longer recommended after introducing the adaptive micro batching feature.
+    It is possible for API function to handle and return a single inference request at one time before BentoML 0.7.0, but it is no longer recommended after introducing the adaptive micro batching feature.